terrytaylorbonn/terrytaylorbonn.github.io/0-tldr.markdown

 **So AI is without a doubt incredibly valuable.
 But for what?
 You can only answer that if you have done low level demos.
 Hands on.**

 But how?
-Andrey Karpathy once said it will take you 10,0000 hours (5 years at regular 8 hrs day, 5 days a week) to really learn AI.
-And I agree if you try to learn from his documentation and video demos.
+Andrey Karpathy once said it will take you 10,0000 hours (5 years at regular 8 hrs day, 5 days a week) to really learn AI (and I agree if you try to learn from his documentation and video demos).

-You have to choose the "golden middles"
+You have to choose a "golden middle".
+You need to know
-- how deep do you go when analyzing/writing AI code (TF code)?
+- How deeply to analyze/write AI code (TF code) and study libraries
-- how deep into libraries, code
-- most of all: knowing what AI can do, and what it cant
+- What AI projects make sense (exploit the advantages and avoid the shortcomings of AI)

 <br>

 ### **4 How ZiptieAI.com delivers**

-ZAI can only help direct you on the right path of self learning.
-That's all you need.
+ZAI helps direct you on the right path of self learning.
+That's all you need from human sources.
+AI (having been programmed ("trained") with vast amounts of previous text written by intelligent humans) can assist you with the details.
-Thats a golden middle between what human intelligence and AI assistants excel at.
-If you know the path, AI can assist you with the details.

 The path consists primarily of writing code.
 Code is the source of truth.
 Code does not lie.

 *ZAI [demos](/0b-demos/)*<br>
 <img src="/assets/tldr-4.png" alt="drones" width="55%">